-Voluntary partial prepayments of principal are permitted on each mortgage loan in the pool and involuntary partial prepayments of principal may occur as a result of a casualty or condemnation.
-An involuntary partial prepayment may occur, for example, if the damage to or destruction of a mortgaged property is wholly or partially covered by insurance, the insurance proceeds may be used to prepay the related mortgage loan, in whole or in part, rather than repair the property.
+Voluntary partial prepayments of principal are generally prohibited on each mortgage loan in the pool.
+However, an involuntary partial prepayment of principal may occur as a result of a casualty or condemnation.
+For example, if the damage to or destruction of a mortgaged property is wholly or partially covered by insurance, the insurance proceeds may be used to prepay the related mortgage loan, in whole or in part, rather than repair the property.
 If a partial prepayment of principal is made on a mortgage loan, the prepaid principal is passed through to certificateholders.
-The effect of a partial prepayment of principal may be greater for a mortgage loan that is interest only for all or part of its term because distributions on the certificates during the interest-only term would include any unscheduled payments of principal made by a borrower during that time.
+The effect of a partial prepayment of principal may be greater for a mortgage loan that is interest-only for all or a part of its term because distributions on the certificates during the interest-only term would include any unscheduled payments of principal made by a borrower during that time.